 There are arachidonic acid supplementation products available online for purchase.
 Most of these are directed towards individuals who are bodybuilding and want fitness improvement.

-We do not recommend AA supplements.
+Due to questionable effectiveness and unknown long-term safety, we do not recommend AA supplements.

 One user reported that arachidonic supplementation allows them to gain more muscle, although they did feel more sore than usual.